yenlychu13/Game-Concept-The-Echo-Chamber/README.md

 **THE ECHO CHAMBER** is a claustrophobic first-person psychological thriller and narrative simulation set in the depths of a subterranean re-education complex.

-Sitting in a dimly lit concrete bunker before a towering wall of flickering CRT monitors, you assume the role of **Dr. Alistair Vance**, the sole night-shift operator tasked with systematically erasing and rewriting the minds of political dissidents.
+Sitting in a dimly lit concrete bunker before a towering wall of flickering CRT monitors, you assume the role of **Dr. Kaito Suzuki**, the sole night-shift operator tasked with systematically erasing and rewriting the minds of political dissidents.

 ---